b4b0y4/pool/README.md

 # PoolTogether Vault Interface

-A lightweight interface for interacting with **WETH PoolTogether V5 vaults**.
+A lightweight interface for interacting with **PoolTogether V5 WETH vaults**.

 ## Features